agentifyanchor/fovea-sdk/README.md

 - `canvas`: Target HTMLCanvasElement (where the foveated effect is drawn)
 - Returns: `{ type, bbox, isKeyframe }`

+## 🤝 Contributing
+Want to improve the engine?
+We welcome optimizations!
+Since the core is written in Rust, please see our [Contribution Guide](CONTRIBUTING.md) for build instructions.

 ## License
 MIT